Natural Clothes Moth Control

 - Deep clean all areas, carpets or garments

-- Set aside and protect clothing so storage can be treated
+- Set aside clothing in protective storage for treatment

 - Focus on low-footfall areas of carpet not usually seen or cleaned